fullsmartdev/react-native/README.md

 - [SoundcloudMboX ★1](https://github.com/trazyn/SoundcloudMboX) SoundcloudMobX is the Soundcloud for iOS, Build with React-Native and MobX.
 - [MoeFM ★0](https://github.com/codeestX/MoeFM) - A light MusicPlayer build with React Native & Redux for both Android and iOS.
 - [what the thing? ★256](https://github.com/vigzmv/what_the_thing) - Point camera at things to learn how to say them in a different language.
+- [live translator ★1](https://github.com/agrcrobles/react-native-live-translator) - An app that translates in real time what you see from your mobile.

 ## Frameworks